Epidemiology and Principles of Research PG (9594.3)

 Sage Research Methods Online (SRMO) – a collection of 600+ online research methodology books which "are relevant to upper level undergraduates and to potentially all postgraduates and staff researchers" (see sample results below).
 Access to the collection is via any of the Library's Subject Guides or the Library Home Page (via the Databases & Other Online Resources (DOOR) link)

-Other recommended additional references are listed in the lecture slides for this unit.
+Other recommended additional references are listed on the Canvas site for this unit.

 Submission of assessment items